fastmcp-me/chatvolt-mcp/README.md

-# Chatvolt Get Agent MCP Server
+# Chatvolt MCP Server

-A Model Context Protocol server that wraps the Chatvolt "Get Agent" API.
+A Model Context Protocol server that wraps the Chatvolt API, providing tools to manage agents and CRM workflows.

-This is a TypeScript-based MCP server that provides a tool to retrieve information about a Chatvolt agent.
+This is a TypeScript-based MCP server that provides tools to interact with Chatvolt agents and CRM scenarios.

 ## Features

-### Tools
+### Agent Tools
-- `get_agent` - Retrieves a Chatvolt agent by its ID or handle.
+- `get_agent`: Retrieves a Chatvolt agent by its ID or handle.
-  - Takes an `id` as a required parameter.
-  - The `id` can be the agent's ID or its handle (e.g., `@my-agent`).
+- `create_agent`: Creates a new Chatvolt agent.

+### CRM Tools
+- `list_crm_scenarios`: Lists all CRM scenarios.
+- `create_crm_scenario`: Creates a new CRM scenario.
+- `update_crm_scenario`: Updates an existing CRM scenario.
+- `delete_crm_scenario`: Deletes a CRM scenario.
+- `list_crm_steps`: Lists all steps for a given CRM scenario.
+- `create_crm_step`: Creates a new step for a CRM scenario.
+- `update_crm_step`: Updates an existing CRM step.
+- `delete_crm_step`: Deletes a CRM step.

 ## Configuration